tranbom/veman/docs/commands.md

 ### veman temp
 Create and activate a temporary venv.
 The environment will be deleted after deactivation.
 Multiple temporary environments can be created simultaneously in different terminals.

+Options:

+* `--system-site-packages` - Enable access to system site-packages
+* `--without-pip` - Do not install pip in the temporary virtual environment

 ### veman upgrade <venv-name\>
 Upgrade an existing venv.